DanielHe4rt/stream-decks-go-api/README.md

   This will be the most common among StreamDecks.
 - `knobs_contract.go`: This contract is responsible for the knobs that the device will have.
 This is a specific contract for the StreamDeck+ and other similar devices that have knobs.
+- `display_contract.go`: This contract is responsible for the display that the device will have.
+This is a specific contract for the StreamDeck+ and other similar devices that have a display.

 If you want to implement a new device, you should follow the steps below: